 As educators, you’re navigating a challenging landscape: balancing increasing workloads, sparking and sustaining student engagement, developing innovative curricula, and adapting to the rapid pace of change in educational technology—all with limited resources.
 You’re also championing the humanities and social sciences, highlighting both their economic and humanistic value in a society that needs them now more than ever.

-To support you, JSTOR offers practical teaching tools, curated resources, and a global community of fellow educators working to make an impact.
+To support you, we offer practical teaching tools, curated resources, and a global community of fellow educators working to make an impact.
 Together, we can help you streamline your course preparations, enhance your teaching, and elevate student engagement.

 An artistic collage featuring overlapping maps with a depiction of two human arms intertwined, creating a dynamic, abstract composition.
 The arms appear as if they are embracing or resting on the landscape, blending human forms with geographic elements.